CreativeLittleDots/wp-project/README.md

 Installation is more complicated due to how Wordpress allocated urls to sites within the network.
 We are hoping Wordpress will authorise a request we have made that will reduce the number of steps below for WPMU.

 1. Download WP Project
-2. Place wp-project.php in the root of you Wordpress installation
+2. Place `wp-project.php` in the root of you Wordpress installation
-3. Merge wp-config.php in with your wp-config.php
+3. Merge `wp-config.php` in with your `wp-config.php`
-4. (If using WPMU) Place multisite-default-blog/ in your mu-plugins folder
+4. (If using WPMU) Place `multisite-default-blog/` folder in your mu-plugins folder
-5. (If using WPMU) Run wp-cli-update-wpmu-domain.php
+5. (If using WPMU) Run `wp-cli-update-wpmu-domain.php` command

 ## Manual Migration